Louis A. Johnson: Assistant Secretary of War, 1937–40

 As Assistant Secretary of War from 1937 to 1940, Johnson advocated universal military education and training, rearmament, and expansion of military aviation.
 He feuded with the isolationist Secretary of War Harry Hines Woodring over military aid to Britain.
-In mid-1940, after Woodring had resigned and the fall of France had revealed the precarious state of the nation's defenses, Franklin D. Roosevelt bypassed Johnson for the position of Secretary of War but instead choosing Henry Stimson.
+In mid-1940, after Woodring had resigned and the fall of France had revealed the precarious state of the nation's defenses, Franklin D. Roosevelt bypassed Johnson for the position of Secretary of War, instead choosing Henry Stimson.

 Having aspired to the position of Secretary, which he felt he had earned, Johnson felt betrayed by Roosevelt.
 During the war, Johnson had no major responsibilities within the government involving military matters, but he agreed to participate in the Roosevelt administration's war mobilization of US industry.
 Later, he served as Alien Property custodian for the American operations of the German chemical giant I. G. Farben.
 In 1942, Johnson briefly served as the president's personal representative in India, until an intestinal illness caused him to resign his post and return to the United States.

 Secretary of Defense

 In the 1948 presidential campaign, Johnson was chief fundraiser for President Harry S. Truman's election campaign; the money raised by Johnson proved crucial to Truman's come-from-behind victory in the November elections.
-As a regular visitor to the White House, Johnson not only continued to express an interest in defense matters, but actively campaigned for the post of Secretary of Defense.
+As a regular visitor to the White House, Johnson not only continued to express an interest in defense matters, but actively campaigned for the post of secretary of defense.
 He was also a staunch supporter of Truman's desire to 'hold the line' on defense spending.
 After a series of conflicts with Defense Secretary James V. Forrestal over defense budget cutbacks, Truman asked for Forrestal's resignation, replacing him with Johnson early in 1949.